 3) I don’t know if my child will continue playing.
 He/she may give up in 6 months.
 Should I just buy a small keyboard first?

 The questions above are reasonable & valid questions.
-So I’d like to share my experience and knowledge as a Conservatorium graduate, a piano teacher, and a music store sales person in hope that it may clear up some of the questions that you may have before purchasing your child’s first piano.
+So I’d like to share my experience and knowledge as a Conservatorium graduate, a piano teacher, and a music store sales person.
+I hope it will clear up some of the questions that you may have before purchasing your child’s first piano.

 Question #1: My child’s piano teacher said “Buy a full size piano with weighted keys.
 What does this mean?”